Federal investigators examining collapsed Boise airplane hangar that killed 3 - Local News 8

 The Ada County Coroner’s office was expected to release the names of those killed once family members had been notified.

-Nine other people were hurt, including five who had critical injuries and were taken to area hospitals.
-Officials with Saint Alphonsus Regional Medical Center said they were not able to issue an update on the condition of the injured patients because of privacy laws.
+Nine other people were hurt, including five who had critical injuries and were hospitalized.
+Officials with Saint Alphonsus Regional Medical Center said they could not issue an update on the condition of the patients because of privacy laws.

 The collapse was reported about 5 p.m., and first responders had to stabilize the massive structure while trying to rescue those who were trapped inside and underneath it.
 Steel girders and panels were bent, and a large crane was folded in the wreckage.